 The notes are the exclusive obligations of our company and the guarantors of the notes and not of any of our other subsidiaries.
 Because a significant portion of our operations are conducted by our subsidiaries, our cash flow and our ability to service indebtedness, including our ability to pay the interest on and principal of the notes at maturity, are dependent to a large extent upon cash dividends and distributions or other transfers from our subsidiaries.
 In addition, we must first pay amounts due on our senior indebtedness, including our outstanding senior notes, prior to making payments on the notes.
-Any payment of dividends, distributions, loans or advances by our subsidiaries to us could be subject to restrictions on dividends or repatriation of earnings under applicable local law, monetary transfer restrictions and foreign currency exchange regulations in the jurisdictions in which our subsidiaries are contingent upon our subsidiaries' earnings.
+Any payment of dividends, distributions, loans or advances by our subsidiaries to us could be subject to restrictions on dividends or repatriation of earnings under applicable local law, monetary transfer restrictions and foreign currency exchange regulations in the jurisdictions in which our subsidiaries operate, and any restrictions imposed by the current and future debt instruments of our subsidiaries.
+In addition, payments to us by our subsidiaries are contingent upon our subsidiaries' earnings.